-- 15.1 The overall module mark shall be determined as per the assessment strategy detailed in the module specification and published in the Programme Handbook. - 15.2 A student who passes a module shall be awarded the credit for that module.
-The amount of credit for each module shall be set out in the programme specification and published in the Programme Handbook. - 15.3 In order to pass a module a student must achieve the requirement of the module as set out in the module specification and published in the Programme Handbook. - 15.4 Where a student is registered only for a module (rather than a qualification) the resit provisions set out in 17.3 will apply.
+- 15.1 The overall module mark or grade shall be determined as set out in the assessment strategy detailed in the module specification and published in the Programme Handbook. - 15.2 A student who passes a module shall be awarded the credit for that module.
+The amount of credit for each module shall be set out in the programme specification and published in the Programme Handbook. - 15.3 In order to pass a module a student must achieve the requirement of the module as set out in the module specification and published in the Programme Handbook. - 15.4 Where a student is registered only for a module (rather than a qualification) the resit provisions set out in 17.4 (e) will apply.